VETERINARY SERVICES

 05

-Daily brushing is the best form of dental hygiene for long-term prevention of dental disease.
+Daily brushing is the best form of dental hygiene for the long-term prevention of dental disease in dogs and cats.

 Provide a constantly refreshed supply of water in a clean bowl.
 As with humans, when cats are dehydrated their breath will smell.
 Their sense of smell knows when the water is not fresh.